 For Table FGEADB7, which covers Unit 7EA natural gas-fired turbine, dry low-NOx burner, and duct burner.
 I first reviewed their records to determine compliance with their emission limits for this table.
 They are well under their limits specified in S.C.
-I.1 through 6 (see attachment 1).
-They have only been in startup or shutdown in the last 12 months for 111.7 hours, which is well below their limit of 1,040 hours (S.C.
+I.1 through 6 (see attachment 1 - CEMS Report - Jackson , MI).
+They have only been in startup or shutdown in the last 12 months for 141.7 hours, which is well below their limit of 1,040 hours (S.C.
 IV.1).
 They are using the dry low-NOx combustion technology when they are operating except during times of startup or shutdown (S.C.
 IV.2).
 They conducted their last stack test for PM and VOC during the week of June 15, 2015 (S.C.
 V.1 and 2).
-The results showed that they were in compliance with their emission limits and they are using the results to keep track of those emissions (see attachment 2).
+The results showed that they were in compliance with their emission limits and they are using the results to keep track of those emissions (see file for 6/15/2015 emissions test report).
 They demonstrate compliance with the NOx ppm limits and mass emission limits and CO mass emission limits in this table using CEMS.
-These CEMS were last certified during the week of May 16, 2016 (S.C.
+A RATA was recently conducted on these CEMS on June 18, 2018 to continue their certification in accordance with 40 CFR Part 75 (S.C.
 VI.1 and 2).
 I determined that they are in compliance with this table.